-This course is designed to wet your appetite for the sport as well as act as a springboard onto our longer courses.
-Our coaches are passionate about sea kayaking and the environment in which we paddle and we hope to pass on some of this passion during this introductory day.
+This course is designed to whet your appetite for the sport as well as act as a springboard onto our longer courses.
+Our coaches are passionate about sea kayaking and the environment in which they paddle and they hope to pass on some of this passion during this introductory day.
 Our hope is you leave with a heightened interest and motivation for sea kayaking and are keen and able to access some of our longer courses.

 Paddlesports has been voted the fastest growing water-sport in the UK for the 4th year running and we are proud at sportscotland Cumbrae to be at the heart of these developments.
 The centre is in a perfect location for Sea Kayaking and we have a wide range of modern boats from some the UK’s leading manufactures P&H & Werner Paddles.

 Getting wet is unavoidable so we will make sure you have the correct gear.
-Peak UK wet-suit, wet-suit boots, buoyancy aid, spray deck and cag top is available for your use and can be dried overnight ready for the next day’s action.
+Peak UK wet-suits, wet-suit boots, buoyancy aids, spray decks and cag tops are available for your use and can be dried overnight ready for the next day’s action.
 You are of course welcome to use any of your own equipment, just run this past your coaching team.
-Time will be spent on this try-a-day course to talk you through appropriate clothing; making sure you are aware of whats best for the sea conditions you are likely to encounter.
+Time will be spent on this try-a-day course to talk you through appropriate clothing; making sure you are aware of what is the best for the sea conditions you are likely to encounter.

 You may also want to bring garments such as swim wear, woolly hat and warm socks – even in July!
 Hot showers are available in the changing areas and accommodation areas so bring a spare towel.